 Mental health support

-Boost food manufacturing happiness with mental health support
+Boost happiness with workplace mental health support

 Mental health and well-being challenges in the workplace aren't new concepts.